mindyruan/APCSFinalProject/README.md

 - Fixed above bug, but side clipping still a problem
 - Trying to debug: adding to blackList because that is that main problem.
 - Found a huge bug: the indexOf fuction only finds the first instance of an object in the list, so made our own function to go through the list.

+January 13, 2014
+- Debugged that huge bug further.
+Using our created function, circles can now eat.
+Every time circles eat, the score increases by one and the eaten circle goes away.
+In Snake, another random food circle appears.
+In movement/Pacman, the remaining circles appear.
+Instead of blackLists, used the remove function and this allowed the to be eaten permanently.
+- NEW FEATURE: SNAKE.
+Snake is eating with a tail behind it.
+The snake does not wrap around itself, but it moves in the direction the head is moving.